RetroReversing/retroReversing/categories/tools/Tools.md

 - **Dolphin**: A GameCube and Wii emulator known for its accuracy and debugging tools.

 {% include link-to-other-post.html post="/Reversing-Emulators" description="For more information on Reversing Emulators check out this post." %}

+## Game Cracking Software used back in the day
+Cracking games for piracy and other purposes has existed for almost as long as the games industry has existed.

+We have tons of modern software for Reverse Engineering and ROM Hacking but how were games cracked back in the day?

+We have a post specifically about this software in the link below.

+{% include link-to-other-post.html post="/cracking-software" description="For more information on Game Cracking software used back in the day check out this post." %}